 Made from a blend of wood fibers, plastic, and a binding agent, wood composite doors are moisture-, insect-, and rot-resistant.
 While they offer the same rich look as real wood, they’re lightweight and low-maintenance.
 They’re also an environmentally friendly option since they’re made from recycled, sustainable materials.

-Garage Door Features
+Our Garage Door Glossary

 Astragal